mvlier/topapprox/README.md

-# topsimp
+# topapprox
- Package for computing topological simplification of functions on 2-manifolds (possibly with boundary) using Persistent Homology.
+ Package for computing topological approximation in various settings (... in development)

+ # Installation

+ # Usage

+ For a more complete tutorial click here.